 The magical sigils and portals are at once amorphous and physical and the sparks that sputter in the swirl of a magic portal are tactile, continuing to spit and burn after a portal closes, which gives natural grounding to the supernatural doings.
 The alternate dimensions are the closest the movies have come to bringing the surreal, phantasmagorical, acid-trip visions of artist Steve Ditko to the screen.
 Toss in the origami folds in space out of Christopher Nolan’s Inception (2010) and you’ve got the most creative visual lightshow of the past couple of years swirling around the natural charisma of Cumberbatch’s performance.
 By the end of the film, Doctor Strange has earned its gravitas without tipping into self-serious pretentiousness or ridiculous camp.
 It’s a trip!

-Buy/rent it on Blu-ray, Blu-ray 3D, or VHS, or rent it on Cable On Demand (aka pay-per-view) and SVOD through Amazon Video (in movie-only and movie + supplements editions), iTunes, GooglePlay, and other services.
+Also on Blu-ray, Blu-ray 3D, and DVD and on SVOD through Amazon Video (in movie-only and movie + supplements editions), iTunes, GooglePlay, and other services.
 Availability may vary by service.

 Doctor Strange [DVD]

 Doctor Strange [Blu-ray]